NLnetLabs/routinator/source/installation-notes.rst

       source address="<peering router IPv6 loopback subnet>" port port=8323 protocol=tcp accept'
   sudo firewall-cmd --reload

-19. Navigate to ``https://<IP address of rpki-validator>/metrics`` to see if it's working.
+19. Navigate to :samp:`https://{<IP-address>}/metrics` to see if it's working.
 You should authenticate with the username and password that you provided in step 10 of setting up the RPKI Validation Server.